 Let there be light!

 Pick a room in your house that has windows facing south so that during the day, sunlight spills into the room.
 On an 11 x 17 piece of paper, make a chart for the 24 hours of a day.
 Set a camera in the room in a place where it cannot be moved.
 Take one picture every hour of the day…and night!!!
-Print your pictures in a series and see how the mood and atmosphere of the room changes with the presence of sunlight or the absence of sunlight (shadows).
-Print your pictures at a small scale then paste four different moods in your journal.
-An option is to draw the view at four different times of day.
-Draw the view once in the morning, once at noon, once at 6pm and once in the evening.
+Print your pictures in a series and see how the mood and atmosphere of the room changes with the presence or absence of sunlight.
+Draw the view in the morning, at noon, at 6 pm, and in the evening.
 Look at the change in values, views, and detail definition.

 Begin with a large sheet of foam core.
 Thinking about windows, cut openings into the foam core of different shapes and sizes.
 Cover the openings with an assortment of papers and common materials you find around your house, then tape them to the foam core on the backside.
 Some materials to use are: newspaper, foil, waxed paper, typing or tracing paper, toilet paper, paper towel, tape, translucent plastic, grids, and different scraps of cloth.
 Take a flashlight and shine the light through the materials.
 On the front side, label whether the material absorbs, reflects, or transmits light.
 Paste an opaque, translucent, reflective, and transparent material in your journal and label each of them.